0cjs/8bitdev/src/tmon/README.md

     command).
   - The `v##` parameter takes a number of copies and set the `u####` parameter such that that many copies of the source range will be made.

+#### Data Uploads (Hex Records)

+- `:` Deposit [Intel hex record][intel].
+The `:` command itself is the
+  start of the record.
+See below for more information.

+- `s`, `S` (Not yet implemented.)
+Deposit [Motorola S-record][motorola].
+  The `S` command itself is the start of the record.
+See below for more information.

+These commands are intended for use via copy/paste or serial upload and thus work slightly differently from the interactive deposit commands.

+The record is read from the command character through to the end of the record as specified by its length field and each byte is deposited as it is encountered.
+If the record is successfully read, a newline is printed and tmon returns to the prompt.

+If an error is encountered, the bell is rung and a `?` is printed alone on a line.
+If the bad character was a CR tmon will immediately return to the prompt, otherwise input continues to be read but not echoed until a CR is encountered.
+(This avoids trailing characters after an error being interpreted as commands.)
+Note that any data up to the point of the error remains deposited.

+The checksum is not currently checked; any value is accepted.

+To support checking for errors after a large upload, the `/` command's left parameter value (`?`) is incremented for every record that is attempted to be read, and the right parameter value (`/`) is incremented on every record successfully read.
+Thus if these are set to zero (the default values on tmon init), executing the `/` command will print `nnnnn:mmmm` for the number of records attempted and the number successfully read, and the subtraction result at the right will indicate the number of errors.
+(Execute `/?0 /0` followed by CR to clear the counts.)

 #### External Storage